Matej Ninoslav: Edicts to Dubrovnik

 Some time between 1232 and 1235, Matej issued an edict to the Republic of Ragusa, guaranteeing the old privileges given to Ragusa by Ban Kulin long ago.
 It dealt with commercial privileges and states that for deceit by a Vlach over a Serb, a Bosnian court was to be conveyed.
 But for deceit of a Serb over a Vlach, a court was to be convened in Ragusa (Dubrovnik).
 Ninoslav reissued the edict to Ragusa on 22 March 1240, but expanded it to include a protectorate guaranteeing the independence of Ragusa in case of an attack by Serbian King Stefan Vladislav.
 The latter was reissued in March 1249 during the reign of King Stefan Uroš I. In all three of them the terms Serbs (Srblji) for Bosnians and Vlachs (Vlasi) for Ragusans were used, however such terminology was never used beforehand or afterwards for the Bosnians, nor of Vlachs for Ragusans by the Bosnians.
-It is considered that the terminology was brought from Serbian documents via the Dubrovnik office (first written by notary Desoje, and two others by notary Paskal who previously copied a document by Stefan the First-Crowned of Serbia).
+Mirošević (1997) considered that the terminology was brought from Serbian documents via the Dubrovnik office (first written by notary Desoje, and two others by notary Paskal who previously copied a document by Stefan the First-Crowned of Serbia).

 Late rule and the Crusades

 The Hungarians amassed an immense Crusader Force.
 The Bosnians did not want to give up their religion for another, under Hungarian sword, so they organized resistance.
 Soon the Crusaders, led by Croatia's Herzog Coloman, stormed Bosnia.
 As Ban Matej did not have the strength to oppose, he retreated to the impassable mountains and primeval forests.
 The war lasted for almost five years and was exhausting for both sides as can be seen in the fact that Bishop Wildeshausen begged the Pope to relieve him from his duty.
 Ninoslav put up a staunch defense.
 Prince Sibislav of Usora joined the fight against Ninoslav soon.
 Many of the Bosnian noblemen under Sibislav crossed to the Hungarian side, while others were simply too afraid to act.
 On 26 April 1238, it seemed that Coloman had destroyed the heretic strength in Bosnia, reporting to the Pope that Bosnia had been cleansed.
 On 23 December 1238, Coloman continued to amass victories against the heretic side.
 Although the Crusaders managed to freely overrun the Western Areas and the Hum they could never get a permanent hold of Bosnia proper.
 In 1237, deemed incapable, Bishop Wildeshausen was replaced by the Pope with a Hungarian Dominican, who conducted terror by burning the Bogomils on stakes.
 Matej had to retreat to Dubrovnik in 1240, after the numerous crusaders overran his realm.

-In 1241, the Tartars invaded Hungary and killed Herzog Coloman on the river of Šaj.
+In 1241, the Tartars invaded Hungary and killed Duke Coloman at the battle of Mohi at the river of Sajó.
 King Bela IV was on the retreat which enabled Ninoslav to restore control over most of Bosnia.
 The Bosnian Church prevailed and would continue to play an integral role in the inner politics of Bosnian society until the Ottoman conquest.